 Note that because the Workflow Portal is an administrative site, it should not be made accessible to the public internet.
-Any applications that access InterConnect should be set up on a separate web server from the Workflow Portal and B1WebAPI, as outlined in the diagram below.
+Any applications that access InterConnect should be set up on a separate application server from the Workflow Portal and B1WebAPI, as outlined in the diagram below.

 - Run the Workflow Portal installer on the SAP Business One server where B1WebAPI is installed.